manabu-hirano/logdrive/README.md

     THIS IS THE TEST
     [root@localhost ]#

-At least, you will found the differences in .bash_history and in the newly created file "test.txt".
+You will find the differences in .bash_history and in the newly created file "test.txt" at least.

 Finally, unmount the restored devices and to remove the LogDrive instance as follows.
 This step cannot be skipped.